qingfengxia/SpaceClaim_API_NeutronicsTools/Dagmc_Toolbox/DevNote_DAGMC_SpaceClaim.md

 # Porting notes

-from standard C++ to C++/CLI could be easier,   STL such as `std::cout` and `std::vector<>` can still be used.
+## MVP prerequisites

-It is assume C#6 grammar like `$string` can be used to target .net 4.5 runtime.
+It is assumed C#6 grammar like `$string` can be used to target .net 4.5 runtime.

+Geometry has been check and imprinted before run  this DAGMC_export There are project reports on planing and scope.
+No GUI work

+### No threading parallelization

+It might be that API in Scripting namespace, may can only run in MainThread.

 ## steps

-1. Source code porting approach: manually  translation
+1. Source code porting approach: manually translation, keep function name identical as C++'s

 There is some tool to automate this conversion, but not sure about the quality.
 Given the fact only 1 C++ source file to port, manually translation approach is chosen.

+From standard C++ to C++/CLI could be easier for C++ code without link to other libraries; STL such as `std::cout` and `std::vector<>` can still be used.
+However, MOAB C++ library depends on HDF5 etc, a safe approach will be writing the binding code to access MOAB.dll ABI.

-2. STL replaced by .net container and IO types
+2. C++ STL replaced by .net container and IO types

 3. MOAB C++ APIs replaced by their C# binding APIs MOABSharp is the C# binding to MOAB C++ API,  https://bitbucket.org/qingfengxia/moabsharp/ which serves for this plugin in the first place.

-4. Cubit types to SpaceClaim types
+4. Mapping Cubit types to SpaceClaim types, make adaptor functions as required

-5. general notes on how to make Trelis_Plugin more portable to other CAD platform
+5. General notes on how to make Trelis_Plugin more portable to other CAD platform

 https://github.com/svalinn/Trelis-plugin/issues/88

-occ_facetor is a ref for sense, write in C++ for OpenCASCADE
+`occ_facetor` is a reference project for face sense, written in C++ for OpenCASCADE

 6. GUI form to capture user options like tolerance

+exported file name will be get from file dialog.

 ## MOABSharp API related

-### `entity_map` as functon parameter
+### `&entity_map[]` as functon parameter

-This should be a `Dictionary<>` in C#
+This should be a `List<Dictionary<>>` in C#

 ### MOAB C++ typedef to C# alias